Skip to content

 • direct runtime control remains valid even for sessions that are gateway-capable but not currently gateway-attached.

-For server-managed agents, the same separation applies: houmao-server owns managed-agent request and gateway lifecycle routes, but shared mailbox send, check, and reply stay on the live gateway /v1/mail/* facade after attach.
+For passive-server-managed agents, the same separation applies: passive-server owns managed-agent request routes, but shared mailbox listing, reading, sending, replying, and lifecycle updates stay on the live gateway /v1/mail/* facade after attach.

 Tail The Running Log